Sunday, June 18, 2023

 “Oh, I’m Elfin,” the man replied.
 He scratched his beard and inched along the road.
 “Tell Adam II that I said, ‘Good day!’”

-Then, Olivia stood up and ran with all her might for miles until she reached the castle of Adam II.
+Then, Olivia stood up and ran with all her might for miles.
 She travelled through a forest with dense brush and up a hillside by a lake.
 People were few and far between.
 She spent two nights in Eden alone and ate berries from the bushes.
 Unlike the cursed apples, the berries did not make her sick.
+She finally reached the castle of Adam II.

 “I need to speak to Adam II,” she said and busted into the inner chambers of his palace.
 She rushed past one guard after another.
 “I don’t have a second to spare.”